-Funding stress forces position exits when the constraint shifts from market conviction to holding capacity.
-A position may still appear conceptually sound, but once financing becomes more expensive, less reliable, or harder to roll, the ability to keep the trade in place starts to break down.
-This is why exits under funding strain often look different from ordinary de-risking.
+Funding stress and position exits occur when a trade must be reduced or closed because the position can no longer be financed, margined, or rolled cleanly.
+The key constraint is no longer market conviction, but holding capacity.
+A position may still appear fundamentally or structurally reasonable, yet become unworkable once financing grows more expensive, less reliable, or harder to renew.
+That is why exits under funding strain often look different from ordinary de-risking.
 The sale is not driven mainly by a revised view of value.
 It happens because the structure used to carry the exposure no longer fits inside available financing, collateral, or balance-sheet capacity.

 Why tighter funding turns pressure into exits